 Create Unit Test reproducing the problem

-master branch or from a specific release branch (e.g. 2028.3).
+master branch or a specific release branch (such as 2028.3).

-How to work with the MPS sources
+How to work with MPS sources

-Accessing MPS Git Repository section below), we keep a public mirror at GitHub.
+Accessing MPS Git Repository section below), we keep a public mirror on GitHub.
 The mirror is primarily meant to be an easy-to-use repository for external contributors.
-Here's a cookbook on how to contribute your idea to MPS through GitHub
+Here's how you can make a contribution to MPS through GitHub.

-Building MPS from Source
+Building MPS from source